Jaisalmer Tour Package

 These Jain Temples are inside the Jaisalmer Fort itself.
 There are 7 in number.
 On Jaisalmer Travel Package, you will get to know the foundation of its greatness.
 It has the first temple of Chandraprabhu.
 He was the 8th Tirthankar.
 There are also the idols of Rikabhdev and Prasnath.
 This temple is connected with the temple of one more Tirthakar and you can be lead there too. on the south of the temple f Chandraprabhu, you can reach the temple of Shitalnath, the tenth Tirthankar.
 The north wall will lead you to the temple of Sambhavnath.
 The other 2 temples are of Shantinath and Kunthunath.
 They are just marvellous.

-It was a monument which speaks the victory of Indo Pakistani War of 1971.
-It included the battle of Laungewala on 4th December 1971.
-It is so proud to know as an Indian that only about 100 soldiers could manage to put a halt at 2000 attacking soldiers along with their 60 tanks.
+It was a monument which speaks of the victory of Indo Pakistani War of 1971.
+It included battle of Laungewala on 4th December 1971.
+It is so proud to know as an Indian that only about 100 soldiers could manage to put a halt to 2000 attacking soldiers along with their 60 tanks.
 This war memorial was constructed to celebrate the victory.

 It is in Bada Bagh.
 There is mention of small complex houses or cenotaphs in Bada Bagh also.
 This one refers to Ved Vyas, the sage who wrote Mahabharat, the epic.
 This is also made up of yellow sandstone and there are commendable examples of architecture.